-- 1. All rules under CLOTHING apply to SEWING & TEXTILE DESIGN - Classes will be split into Junior (7-12 year olds) and Senior (13 and older) Divisions for special awards.
+- 1. All rules under CLOTHING apply to SEWING & TEXTILE DESIGN - Classes will be split into Junior (7-9year old's), Intermediate (10-13 year old's), and Senior (14 and older) Divisions - for special awards.
 Ages will be determined as of January 1 of the calendar year.
-Designate division on entry card by using JR for Juniors and SR for Seniors.
+Designate division on entry card by using JR for Juniors and SR for Seniors. - 3.
+Pre-cut kits are acceptable for all clothing classes.
+All articles/garments must be finished for use.

-1201.
-An article, garment, or outfit constructed by a 9 -11-year-old exhibitor

-1202.
-Educational exhibit prepared by a 9 -11 exhibitor (construction or buymanship)

-1203.
-An article, garment or outfit constructed by a 12-14 exhibitor

-1204.
-Educational exhibit prepared by a 12-14 exhibitor (construction or buymanship)

-1205.
-An article, garment or outfit constructed by a 15-18 exhibitor 1206.
-Educational exhibit prepared by a 15 to 18-year-old exhibitor (construction or buymanship)
+- 1201.
+An article, garment, or outfit constructed by a 7 -9 -year-old exhibitor - 1202.
+Educational exhibit prepared by a 7-9 exhibitor (construction or buymanship) - 1203.
+An article, garment or outfit constructed by a 10-13 exhibitor - 1204.
+Educational exhibit prepared by a 10-13 exhibitor (construction or buymanship) - 1205.
+An article, garment or outfit constructed by a 14 and older exhibitor - 1206.
+Educational exhibit prepared by a 14 and older exhibitor (construction or buymanship)